Jhumroo: Reception

 In Filmigeeks review, it was written that "Jhumroo follows a set of conventions that are relatively ordinary for filmi romantic comedy."
 It praised the soundtrack of the film saying, "The songs keep coming fast and thick, and they are all well-crafted both musically and visually."
 Writing about Madhubala's performance, it stated that she is "genius at a gentle physical comedy that both gets out of Kishore's way to let him own the screen."

 Box office

-Jhumroo was released on January 27, 1961 and earned ₹11 million at the box office, generating a huge profit of ₹5.5 million for the producers.
-Consequently the film was a commercial success and emerged as the eleventh highest-grossing film of 1961.
+Jhumroo was released on January 27, 1961.
+It earned ₹1.1 crore at the box office, with a net profit of ₹0.55 crore.
+The film was a commercial success and emerged as the eleventh highest-grossing film of 1961.